 Tap on the thumbnails above to view the full images

-Involving four generations of the Hope family, Hope & Sons Ltd was founded in 1887 when John Hope entered a partnership with Alfred Wynn.
+Involving five generations of the Hope family, Hope & Sons Ltd was founded in 1887 when John Hope entered a partnership with Alfred Wynn.
 In 1911 John Hope relinquished his interest in the partnership to begin his own business in St Andrew St in Dunedin.
 He married Fanny Gibson Inglis, and was involved with the Union Rugby Club, Otago Cricket, and was Highland Pipe Band Patron.

 William J Kinaston of Roxburgh joined Hope in 1915, remaining a partner until 1928.

 The company, however, continued trading as Hope & Kinaston Ltd until 1960 when it changed to Hope & Sons Ltd, reflecting the Hope family association with the firm.
 In 1950 John Hope passed away, three of his sons were associated with the firm:

 In 1970 the company moved from St Andrew Street to its present site in Andersons Bay Rd where it provides every facility for funerals, including a chapel, catering lounge, bereavement support services and continuing education programmes for the community.
 There are facilities at Palmerston, East Otago.
 In 2010, the Hope family acquired Dignity Funeral Services in Middleton Road, and opened the Dukes Road Crematorium, Mosgiel in 2015.
 2016 has seen the development of historic kauri home called Chestnut Villa Funeral Home at 41 Gordon Road, Mosgiel.